juanpoch/HTB_Academy/CBBH/11_File_Upload_Attacks/3_Client-side_validation.md

 1. **Bypass the Frontend Filter Using `Burp Suite`**
    - Upload a valid image (e.g., `.png`) and intercept the request using Burp Suite.
-   - Modify the request payload to include a test PHP script.
+   - Modify the request payload to include a PHP script.

 2. **Modify the Frontend Code**
    - Disable the `validate()` function client-side to bypass the extension check.